European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 +++++

-The properties of a ``PythonDevice`` contain more than just their value, they are full-fledged objects with additional attributes.
+The properties of a ``PythonDevice`` contain more than just their
+value: they are full-fledged objects with additional attributes.

 You can define a unit for a property, which is then used in the calculations of this property.
-In the middle-layer API units amongst other things are implement using the ``pint`` module.
+In the middle-layer API, units, amongst other things, are implemented using the ``pint`` module.

 A unit is declared using the ``unitSymbol`` and optionally, the ``metricPrefixSymbol`` attributes::